 Florida Braces For 'Life-Threatening' Hurricane Michael To Hit Panhandle On Wednesday

-Hurricane Michael will make landfall along the Gulf Coast Wednesday as a Category 3 storm, according to the National Hurricane Center.
-It's forecast to be the most destructive storm to hit the Florida Panhandle in decades, and it will send life-threatening surges of ocean water into coastal areas along the gulf.
+Hurricane Michael has rapidly grown into a strong Category 2 storm, with sustained winds hitting 110 mph on Tuesday — just 24 hours after gaining hurricane status, according to the National Hurricane Center.
+Michael is expected to make landfall along the Gulf Coast on Wednesday as a Category 3 storm.

-The storm's steady intensification over the past two days, despite shifting winds, "defies traditional logic" according to the agency.
-Forecasters predict the storm will bring torrential rains and winds of upwards of 120 mph.
+Hurricane Michael is forecast to be the most destructive storm to hit the Florida Panhandle in decades.
+It's expected to send life-threatening surges of ocean water into coastal areas along the Gulf, from Pensacola around the coast to Tampa.

-Hurricane Michael is currently a Category 2 storm, with maximum winds topping 100 mph.
-Just before 8 a.m.
-ET Tuesday, it was 365 miles south of Apalachicola, Fla., moving north-northwest at 12 mph with sustained winds of 90 mph.
+The storm's rapid intensification over the past two days, despite shifting winds, "defies traditional logic," according to the hurricane agency.
+Forecasters predict Michael will bring torrential rains and winds of upwards of 125 mph.

-The National Hurricane Center has enacted hurricane, tropical storm, and storm surge warnings for more than 300 miles of the Florida coast.
+Just before 11 a.m.
+ET Tuesday, Michael was 335 miles south-southwest of Apalachicola, Fla., moving north at 7 mph with sustained winds of 90 mph.

 #HurricaneMichael isn't heading to any one town...— NWS (@NWS) October 9, 2018